SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/05 - Chapter 5/README.md

 To create a connection, we specifiy the name of the database we want to connect to, the user we are connecting as, and the user's password to authorize the connection in our config/config.json.
 The host field is the server the database is running on.
 It can be set to localhost when our application and database are running on the same machine or the ip address (or Fully qualified domain) of the machine it is running on.

-Next we define a model (think of this as a database table).
+And then, we're going to create our models. we need to define our models (think of this as a database table).

+There is a index.js file inside /models.
+All this file does is it says if there is a Javascript file inside of models, read it as a table.

 We need to create a new file inside of /models directory called `PhotosModel.js`.
 Let's write some code in there: